sayanee/hackware/README.md

     - book a venue
     - ~50 people
     - at least has a projector to display slides
+    - venue host can sponsor food, but it is not mandatory
  - 1 month:
     - start looking for speakers
-    - speaking duration: 5 / 10 / 15 minutes
+    - speaking duration: 5 / 10 / 15 / 20 minutes
     - look for speakers across various levels and topics
     - keep a lookout for new speakers
     - new speakers can be given 5 minutes for the first time and subsequently longer